zachlyons/learning-things/README.md

   * Knowledge of the language that's comprehensive enough that I know what to Google and I understand what in the hell I find when I do
   * Thorough understanding of APIs
   * High competency with libraries for UI, data vizualization, and creative coding (Popmotion, D3, Paper, P5)
-  * Wriute idiomatic, well-structured code...don't bullshit stuff together with programming practices that are hard to debug/reuse/improve
+  * Write idiomatic, well-structured code...don't bullshit stuff together with programming practices that are hard to debug/reuse/improve
   * Competency with one of the big UI libraries: probably React, though kinda also interested in Vue.
   * Be able to use Node and popular NPM projects like Gulp and Handlebars to run a server, build and deploy projects, template websites, and talk to other servers and services
 * **Master CSS**